Europe

 Innovative approaches for sustainable building methods

-The Collegium Academicum in Heidelberg, Germany, brings together pioneering usage concepts, 'sufficient' building methods and community-based living to deliver a prime example of tomorrow's construction culture.
-This project was developed in cooperation with Mietshäusersyndikat, an organisation that supports the development self-organised apartment buildings in Germany.
-It has created a place that re-defines the concept of ownership, that shares out responsibility, and is guided primarily by a focus on social and ecological sustainability.
+The Collegium Academicum project in Heidelberg, Germany, combines pioneering usage concepts, 'sufficient' building methods, and community-based living to deliver a prime example of tomorrow's construction culture.
+It was realised in cooperation with Mietshäusersyndikat, an organisation that supports the development of self-organised apartment buildings in Germany.
+The finished project is a place that re-defines the concept of ownership, shares out responsibility, and is guided primarily by a focus on social and ecological sustainability.

 Community-based living – a fresh approach

 This self-organised residence project was initiated in 2013 by a student group and serves as a beacon project for a new approach to communal living.
-This students' residence in Heidelberg turns a number of forward-looking concepts into reality: With the support of Mietshäusersyndikat, the building will permanently remain in the ownership of its residents and of future generations.
-In this way, it trying to counteract housing shortages and is deliberately promoting an alternative to profit-oriented development.
+This students' residence in Heidelberg turns a number of forward-looking concepts into reality: With the support of Mietshäusersyndikat, the building will remain permanently in the ownership of its residents and of future generations.
+In this way, it addresses housing shortages and is deliberately promoting an alternative to profit-oriented development.

 Flexible room concept combined with a 'sufficient building' approach